 What to Do When Your First Choice Culinary School Says ‘No’

-Although many culinary schools (especially those at the vocational or community college level) only require that students have a high school diploma or GED, some of the bigger name institutions like The Art Institute have stricter admissions requirements and a long waiting list to get in.
+Although many culinary schools (especially those at the vocational or community college level) only require students to have a high school diploma or GED, some bigger-name institutions like The Art Institute have stricter admissions requirements and a long waiting list to get in.

 But don’t worry: if you’ve had your sights set on a school like this and you don’t get in, there are alternatives you can consider.